HOME BIRTH: THE RESEARCH

 And because every US study has flaws, opponents of home birth tend to discount the studies that show equally good outcomes at home, while home birth advocates tend to discount the studies that show worse outcomes at home.

-There’s an earlier study by Wax et al. that is often cited as proving that home birth is unsafe.
+2010: There’s an earlier study by Wax et al. that is often cited as showing that home birth is unsafe.
 Wax JR, Lucas FL, Lamont M, Pinette MG, Cartin A, Blackstone J. Maternal and newborn outcomes in planned home birth vs planned hospital births: a meta-analysis.
 Am J Obstet Gynecol 2010;203:243.e1–8.
 In this 2010 study, researchers pooled and analyzed data from seven earlier studies of home birth safety.
 (This pooling of data is called a meta-analysis.)
 Only two of these seven studies were from the US, and the numbers of US women included in the pooled data were small overall.
 The Wax study is therefore not primarily a study of home birth in the US, and it should be considered in the context of the other international studies discussed above.

 The analysis excluding studies that included home births attended by other than certified or certified nurse midwives had findings similar to the original study, except that the [odds ratios] for neonatal deaths among all (OR, 1.57; 95% CI, 0.62–3.98) and nonanomalous (OR, 3.00; 95% CI, 0.61–14.88) newborns were not statistically significant.

 In other words, when the researchers looked only at data for women attended by CNMs (or CMs, their international equivalent), there was no statistically significant difference in safety outcomes between the home and hospital birth groups.
-So this study does NOT support the claim that home birth attended by certified nurse-midwives is unsafe.

 In a study published in 2010 by Malloy et al., researchers examined data from linked birth and death certificates for over 1.3 million low-risk births attended by midwives in a five-year period (2000–2004).
 Malloy MH.
 Infant outcomes of certified nurse midwife attended home births: United States 2000 to 2004.
 J Perinatol.
 2010 Sep;30(9):622-7. doi: 10.1038/jp.2010.12.
 Epub 2010 Feb 25.
+Of those 1.3 million births, over 1.2 million were midwife-attended hospital births and 13,500 were midwife-attended home births.
+The researchers found a lower risk of neonatal mortality for midwife-attended births in the hospital compared to midwife-attended births at home (5 per 10,000 compared to 10 per 10,000).

 d.
 The absolute risk that your baby will die or be seriously injured is very small, whether you choose home or hospital birth